Ryan K. Dale, M.S.,Ph.D.

 Biography

 Dr. Ryan Dale is a Senior Scientist at NICHD in the role of Scientific Information Officer for the institute and head of the Bioinformatics and Scientific Programming Core, providing bioinformatics support and collaboration as well as advising on scientific IT support.
 Dr. Dale received his B.S. in Biology from The College of New Jersey, M.S. in Oceanography from the University of Delaware, and Ph.D. in Marine Biology and Biochemistry from the University of Delaware.
 At each step he learned, built, and applied computational tools for his research, developing broad experience across multiple disciplines.
-In 2009 he became the bioinformatician for a group of 6 developmental biology labs in NIDDK.
+In 2009 he started at NIH as the bioinformatician for a group of 6 developmental biology labs in NIDDK.
 For eight years there he led the bioinformatics work within various research programs related to gene regulation throughout development in multiple model organisms.
 He also authored bioinformatics software tools that have been downloaded tens of thousands of times, and has been a regular contributor to many open source research software packages.
-He started the Bioinformatics and Scientific Programming Core in NICHD in 2018, and ever since has been collaborating with researchers on many topics spanning basic, translational, and clinical research.
+In 2018, he founded the Bioinformatics and Scientific Programming Core at NICHD, where he has been collaborating with researchers on many topics spanning basic, translational, and clinical research as well as training the next generation of bioinformaticians.

 Selected Publications